 Food & Drinks Comment

-Home » Blog » Food & Drinks » Coffee in barcelona
+Home » Blog » Food & Drinks » Coffee in Barcelona

-Coffee in barcelona
+Coffee in Barcelona

 In the morning, enjoying a nice cup of coffee is possible in many places in Barcelona.
 Moreover, Spaniards take their coffee very seriously, and the number of specialty coffee shops in Barcelona has only increased in recent years.
 But which Spanish coffee is the tastiest, and how should you order it?
 On this page, you’ll find everything about coffee drinking in Barcelona and the best coffee bars and specialty shops.